+MEMORANDUM FOR DEPARTMENT OF DEFENSE INSPECTOR GENERAL

+FROM: HQ ACC/A5/8/9

-DEPARTMENT OF THE AIR FORCE HEADQUARTERS AIR COMBAT COMMAND JOINT BASE LANGLEY-EUSTIS VA 26 A ug 2014 MEMORANDUN M FOR DEPARTMENT OF DEFENSE INSPECTOR GENERAL FROM: HQ ACC C/A5/8/9 ponse to DoD IG Draft Report- Air Force Did Not Justify the Need for MQ-9 Reaper antities (Project No. D2014-D000AU-0037.000) Force Did Not Jus reaction program with ever-evolvin increases to the pr the opportunity to comment on the Department of Defense Inspector General Report: istify the Need for MQ-9 Reaper Procurement Quantities."
-As you know, the MQ-9 is a in response to OSD, Joint Staff, and Combatant Commander top-down, war-time direct ing requirements.
-There have been in excess of 25 JUON/UON/QRCs and 14 surges or program between FY06 and FY14.
-We are concerned that your report does not highligh eristics of an MQ-9 program that evolved during a period of significant conflict to meet at OSD direction. a rapid ction • CAP ht these fielding numerous experience.
-Whil 1.a.(6), and 1.c, in e OSD direction to increase MQ-1/9 CAPs from 12 in FY06 to 65 CAPs in FY14 while is quick reaction capabilities, the MQ-9 team used their best military judgment and ile I disagree with the findings and recommendations in 1.a.(1), 1.a.(2), 1.a.(3), 1.a.(4), in order to provide an additional level of analysis, I have directed my MQ-9 team to inc ations in our on-going MQ-9 cost and capability ISR gap study.
-Estimated completion 1.a.(5), clude have directed my the analysis refere and aircraft quant with recommendation 1.b to update and submit the MQ-9 production document; howev MQ -9 team to work with the AFROC on validation of overall cost and quantity change renced in paragraph 2.
-Even though the AFROC and JROC have not validated the current tities to meet the OSD-mandated 65 CAPs, the Air Force Program Objective Memoran ons were validated through the Air Force Corporate Structure. ges in rent cost (page 10, Table 3) The cost per aircra Additionally, proc operational, test, a ethodology used to derive per unit cost and subsequent cost avoidance of \$192M per a 3) is flawed.
-The calculations overstate both procurement costs and operating/support or raft is \$12.9M (derived from current AFLCMC contract unit costs) vice \$29.3M. iccuring fewer aircraft doesn't change the number of sorties and hours required to meet to and training requirements.
-Any savings or cost avoidance should reflect only the reduc ft procured.
-Total savings, using the calculation of 46 excess aircraft should be \$593.4 le 3 suggests. cost. the ced 5.
-My POC for thi his action is Scott J. Zobriet SCOTT J. ZOBRIST Major General, USAF Director of Plans, Programs, and Requirements (ACC/A5/8/9) Agile Combat Power
+SUBJECT: Response to DoD IG Draft Report- Air Force Did Not Justify the Need for MQ-9 Reaper Procurement Quantities (Project No. D2014-D000AU-0037.000)

+- 1. Thank you for the opportunity to comment on the Department of Defense Inspector General Report: "Air Force Did Not Justify the Need for MQ-9 Reaper Procurement Quantities."
+As you know, the MQ-9 is a rapid reaction program in response to OSD, Joint Staff, and Combatant Commander top-down, war-time direction with ever-evolving requirements.
+There have been in excess of 25 JUON/UON/QRCs and 14 surges or CAP increases to the program between FY06 and FY14.
+We are concerned that your report does not highlight these dynamic characteristics of an MQ-9 program that evolved during a period of significant conflict to meet warfighter needs at OSD direction. - 2.
+In meeting the OSD direction to increase MQ-1/9 CAPs from 12 in FY06 to 65 CAPs in FY14 while fielding numerous quick reaction capabilities, the MQ-9 team used their best military judgment and experience.
+While I disagree with the findings and recommendations in 1.a.(1), 1.a.(2), 1.a.(3), 1.a.(4), 1.a.(5), 1.a.(6), and 1.c, in order to provide an additional level of analysis, I have directed my MQ-9 team to include your recommendations in our on-going MQ-9 cost and capability ISR gap study.
+Estimated completion date is March 2015 - 3.
+I non-concur with recommendation 1.b to update and submit the MQ-9 production document; however, I have directed my MQ-9 team to work with the AFROC on validation of overall cost and quantity changes in the analysis referenced in paragraph 2.
+Even though the AFROC and JROC have not validated the current cost and aircraft quantities to meet the OSD-mandated 65 CAPs, the Air Force Program Objective Memorandum (POM) submissions were validated through the Air Force Corporate Structure. - 4.
+Finally, the methodology used to derive per unit cost and subsequent cost avoidance of \$192M per aircraft (page 10, Table 3) is flawed.
+The calculations overstate both procurement costs and operating/support cost.
+The cost per aircraft is \$12.9M (derived from current AFLCMC contract unit costs) vice \$29.3M.
+Additionally, procuring fewer aircraft doesn't change the number of sorties and hours required to meet the operational, test, and training requirements.
+Any savings or cost avoidance should reflect only the reduced number of aircraft procured.
+Total savings, using the calculation of 46 excess aircraft should be \$593.4M vice \$8,813M as Table 3 suggests.

+5. My POC for this action is